 Cytokinetics, Incorporated is a leading biopharmaceutical company, incorporated in Delaware in 1997, focused on the discovery, development and commercialization of novel small molecule drugs that specifically target the cytoskeleton.
 A number of commonly used drugs and a growing body of research validate the role the cytoskeleton plays in a wide array of human diseases.
 Our focus on the cytoskeleton enables us to develop novel and potentially safer and more effective drugs for the treatment of these diseases.
-We believe that our cell biology driven approach and proprietary technologies enhance the speed, efficiency and yield of our drug discovery and development process.
-To date, our unique approach has produced two cancer drug candidates, a potential drug candidate for the treatment of congestive heart failure, and other research programs addressing a variety of other disease areas including high blood pressure and asthma.
-Our most advanced cancer drug candidate, ispinesib, is the subject of a broad Phase II clinical trial program being conducted by our partner GlaxoSmithkline, or GSK, together with the National Cancer Institute, or NCI, designed to evaluate effectiveness in a variety of both solid and hematologic cancers.
-Currently, GSK is conducting three Phase II clinical trials evaluating the effectiveness of ispinesib in non-small cell lung cancer, breast cancer and ovarian cancer.
-GSK is collaborating with the NCI in conducting six Phase II clinical trials in six other cancer indications.
+We believe that our cell biology driven approach and proprietary technologies may enhance the speed, efficiency and yield of our drug discovery and development process.
+To date, our unique approach has produced two cancer drug candidates, a potential drug candidate, CK-1827452, for the treatment of congestive heart failure, and other research programs addressing a variety of other disease areas including high blood pressure and asthma.
+Our most advanced cancer drug candidate, ispinesib, is the subject of a broad Phase II clinical trials program being conducted by our partner GSK together with the NCI that is designed to evaluate effectiveness in a variety of both solid and hematologic cancers.
+Currently, GSK is collaborating with the NCI to conduct six Phase II clinical trials in six other cancer indications.
 SB-743921, our second cancer drug candidate being developed by GSK, entered Phase I clinical trials in mid-2004.
-In addition, we expect to initiate Phase I clinical trials for a novel drug candidate for the treatment of congestive heart failure in 2005.
+In addition, we expect to initiate Phase I clinical trials with CK-1827452, a novel potential drug candidate for the treatment of congestive heart failure, in 2005.

 Since our inception in August 1997, we have incurred significant net losses.
-As of March 31, 2005, we had an accumulated deficit of \$141.8 million.
+As of June 30, 2005, we had an accumulated deficit of \$152.3 million.
 We expect to incur substantial and increasing losses for the next several years if:

-- we conduct later-stage development and commercialization of ispinesib and SB-743921; - we exercise our options to co-fund the development of one or both and co-promote these drug candidates under our strategic alliance with GSK;

-- we advance a series of novel cardiac myosin activators toward preclinical and clinical development for the treatment of congestive heart failure, and other drug candidates through clinical trials; - we expand our research programs and further develop our proprietary drug discovery technologies; and - · we elect to fund development or commercialization of any drug candidate.
+- we conduct later-stage development and commercialization of ispinesib and/or SB-743921; - we exercise our options to co-fund the development and co-promotion of one or both of these drug candidates under our strategic alliance with GSK; - we advance our novel cardiac myosin activator, CK-1827452 through preclinical and clinical development for the treatment of congestive heart failure, and other drug candidates through clinical trials; - we expand our research programs and further develop our proprietary drug discovery technologies; and - we elect to fund development or commercialization of any drug candidate.